MadeleineCO/MadeleineCO.github.io/docs/ANS 120/Unit 2/Part 1/Female Reproduction.md

 		- Sometimes want to limit reproduction (feral cats)
 		- Much easier to mess up reproduction than improve it
 2. Terms
-	1. Estrous Cycle = All physiological and behavioral changes from one ovulation to the next consecutive ovulation ([[Female Reproduction]])
+	1. Estrous Cycle = All physiological and behavioral changes from one ovulation to the next consecutive ovulation
 		- Menstrual Cycle in humans and primates is very different
 	2. Estrus = Period of receptivity to be bred by the male
 	3. Ovum = Female gamete